jeffreybarry/data-science-portfolios/course-overview.md

  ### Assignment Description: In-Class Portfolio Presentation

+The formal presentations of your portfolios will be during the weeks of November 13 and November 26 (before and after Thanksgiving week).
+(Exact dates depend upon meeting time TBD.)
+Since there are 7 people in the class: 3 or 4 will present during the week of November 13, and the remainder will present during the week of November 26.

 #### Objective:
 The aim of this assignment is for you to present your Data Science portfolio to the class.
 This presentation will offer a structured yet personalized overview of your academic journey in the Data Science minor, as well as highlight your key projects and competencies.
 If you've created a website for your portfolio, you may include a brief walkthrough.